JulianMella/PyMatrix/README.md

 # PyMatrix - Unity based tool to create a matrix with obstacles

+Edit: Continuation of this project is found here [PyTensor](https://github.com/JulianMella/PyTensor)

 This tool gives you a user interface under Window -> UI Toolkit -> PyGrid, which when utilized, creates a grid.

 The grid consists of boundary cubes and spheres within.
 The spheres are clickable, if clicked it turns into cube which marks it as an obstacle within the course.